envisioning/vocab/vocab/Chatbot.md

 ---
+category: ARCH, IMPL
+slug: chatbot
+summary: Software application designed to simulate conversation with human users, often over the Internet.
 title: Chatbot
-summary: Software application designed to simulate conversation with human users, often over the Internet.
 ---

 Chatbots are typically powered by rules-based systems or more advanced artificial intelligence (AI) technologies such as natural language processing (NLP) and machine learning (ML) to interpret and respond to user input.
 They are used in a variety of settings, including customer service, information acquisition, and entertainment, providing a scalable and cost-effective solution for businesses to automate interactions.
 Advanced chatbots utilize AI to learn from interactions to improve their accuracy and relevance over time, adapting to the preferences and behaviors of their users.

 Historical Overview: